neurorulez/eg2000/README.md

-EACA EG2000 Colour Genie FPGA implementation for ZX-Uno board (http://zxuno.speccy.org/)

-Implements a EACA EG2000 Colour Genie with 32K or RAM

-F12 - EG2000 reset

-# eg2000.MiSTer
+# eg2000
-# EACA EG2000 Colour Genie FPGA implementation for MiSTer board
+# EACA EG2000 Colour Genie FPGA implementation.
+(ZX1/MiSTer/SiDi)

 This core is a RW-FPGA dev team project implemented by Ricardo Martinez (KYP) initially in ZXUno.
 A port to Altera has been made, covering the boards, MiST, MiSTica, SiDi and MiSTer by KYP and rampa069.